Supporting a healthy menu in the classroom

 - Canteen menu changes will have greater acceptance and sustainability.

-- You will be contributing to a whole-of-school approach to healthy eating at your school.
+- You will be contributing to a whole-school approach to healthy eating at your school.

 - Students will help to support the work being done by canteen staff.